Subscribe to our blog

 venturi scrubber particlesEnvitech is often asked to make recommendations for particulate removal on a wide range of industrial applications.
 This might entail deciding if a Venturi scrubber can do the job or if a wet electrostatic precipitator (WESP) is required.
 Envitech uses proprietary modeling that accurately predicts Venturi performance under various conditions of pressure drop and sub-cooling.
 Because Venturi performance is highly dependent on particulate size for particles less than 1 micron diameter, an essential piece of data for making a performance guarantee is the particle size distribution (PSD) for the particles in the inlet gas.

-cascade impactorThere are several test methods for determining the particle size distribution, however the test method must determine the aerodynamic particle size to adequately precdict the Venturi performance.
+cascade impactorThere are several test methods for determining the particle size distribution, however the test method must determine the aerodynamic particle size to adequately predict the Venturi performance.
 The most common method for determining the aerodynamic particle size is to use a cascade impactor.
 This can be a challenging test because the inlet gas stream may be at high temperature and contain a high particulate loading and moisture content.
 It is important to select a testing company that has experience with this type of environment.
-A company that has this experience is Air Source Technologies located in Kansas City, KS.
-Envitech has worked with Air Source to test biomass gasification syngas and lime kiln flue gas.
-Below are some references from the California Air Resource Board that describe acceptable test methods for this purpose.
+Below is a references from the California Air Resource Board (CARB) that describe acceptable test methods for this purpose.

 A method that some companies use to to determine the PSD is to collect particles on a filter and analyze the dust with a particle size analyzer.
 This test method will give the physical particle size.
 However it can give an inaccurate estimate of the aerodynamic particle size.